Piracetam (2-Oxo-1-pyrrolidine-acetamide)

 2

-Cochrane systematic review (Flicker L, Grimley Evans G 2001, Cochrane Database Syst Rev (2):CD001011, PMID 11405971).
+Cochrane evidence review (Flicker L, Grimley, Cochrane Database Syst Rev (2):CD001011).

 3

-Croisile 1993 — High-Dose Piracetam in Alzheimer's
+High-Dose Piracetam in Alzheimer's

-12-month RCT (Croisile B, Trillet M, Fondarai J, Laurent B, Mauguière F, Billardon M 1993, Neurology 43(2):301-305, PMID 8437693).
+12-month clinical trial (Croisile B, Trillet M, Fondarai J, Laurent B, Mauguière F, Neurology 43(2):301-305).

 33 patients with early probable Alzheimer's disease randomized to piracetam 8 g/day or placebo for 12 months.
 30 completed.

-NO IMPROVEMENT in either group.
+NO improvement in either group.
 However, results 'support hypothesis' that long-term high-dose piracetam might slow cognitive deterioration.
 Most significant differences in recall of pictures series, recent incident, and remote memory.
 Drug well-tolerated.
 Equivocal results: not effective for improvement, possible attenuation of progression.
 Honest interpretation: weak evidence at best.

 Side effects and drug interactions